-After that, you can sort out shipping facility by engaging with a logistic/courier company like GDEX, Poslaju, DHL, Skynet, Ninja Van and etc.
+After that, you can sort out the shipping facility by engaging with a logistic/courier company like GDEX, Poslaju, DHL, Skynet, Ninja Van and etc.

-Marketplaces like Lazada and Shopee are getting more popular in the recent years as the platform for new online sellers.
+Marketplaces like Lazada and Shopee are getting more popular in recent years as the platform for new online sellers.

 Information Product Website

-If your product is actually information, like courses, tutorials, eBooks or videos, you can use a different platform to sell your content.
+If your product is actually information, like courses, tutorials, eBooks, or videos, you can use a different platform to sell your content.

-It has pre-made template for you to use, and then you can just drag and drop and edit the text and images to fit your business.
+It has a pre-made template for you to use, and then you can just drag and drop and edit the text and images to fit your business.

-If you opt for the higher tier plan, it also comes with a membership system as well as newsletter blasting system.
+If you opt for the higher tier plan, it also comes with a membership system as well as a newsletter blasting system.
 Everything comes under one roof for easier management.

-If you’re a coach, trainer, agent, author or network marketer, this can be the best way for you to start your online business.
+If you’re a coach, trainer, agent, author, or network marketer, this can be the best way for you to start your online business.